-Huber, a Republican, was the representative for Michigan's 18th congressional district from 1973 to 1974.
+Huber was the representative for Michigan’s 18th congressional district and was a Republican.
+He served from 1973 to 1974.

 Huber is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Huber sponsored and cosponsored.
 See full analysis methodology.

 Huber sponsored bills primarily in these issue areas:

 International Affairs (35%) Civil Rights and Liberties, Minority Issues (12%) Education (11%) Law (11%) Immigration (11%) Government Operations and Politics (8%) Taxation (6%) Armed Forces and National Security (6%)

 Some of Huber’s most recently sponsored bills include...